Billings airport adds new flights and amenities for travelers

 Construction crews will continue working on terminal renovations through the summer.
 They expect to finish remodeling the bathrooms near baggage claim by Memorial Day, the start of the busy air travel season.
 The new staircase from the gates to the baggage claim area is scheduled to be complete this fall

 Improvements are underway outside the terminal, too.
 In the airfield, concrete pads are going in to allow additional parking for airlines and freight carriers.
-A new road for services such as fueling, deicing and moving aircraft is also being built.
+A new road for services such as fueling, deicing and moving aircraft is also being built, among other upgrades.

 The money for the construction, which started in 2019, comes from federal grants and revenue generated through airport fees, tenant charges and bond financing.
 Airport officials are now looking for ways to pay for future projects, such as updating the area around the ticket counters and baggage claim carousels and to refresh the front of the airport where passengers are dropped off and picked up.

+“BIL can do much better,” Lucido said.
+But the airport “can only be as strong as the community and community vision.”

+Airport officials are now planning for future needs and looking for ways to pay for additional improvements, said Roach, who moved from Nashville to start his job as Billings airport director in January.

-This fall, the airport will start looking into costs for those projects and planning for future needs.
-Roach said the public will have plenty of chances to weigh in during the process, which usually takes about two years.
+This fall, they'll be kicking off a two-year planning process to prepare the airport for the future.
+Roach said the community will have plenty of chances to weigh in during the public process.

-“That’ll be the next big project we do for the long term,” Roach said.
+“That’ll be the next big project we do for the long term,” he said.
 “We’re trying to be the best service provider for the region’s transportation needs.”